Multilingualism: Cognitive ability

-People who use more than one language have been reported to be more adept at language learning compared to monolinguals.
-Individuals who are highly proficient in two or more languages have been reported to have enhanced executive functions, such as inhibitory control or cognitive flexibility, or even have reduced risk for dementia.
+There is no evidence for a bilingual advantage in executive function and lexical difficulties are confined to those who learnt a second language later in life.
+Some initial reports concluded that people who use more than one language have been reported to be more adept at language learning compared to monolinguals, and this idea persisted in part due to publication bias.
+Current meta-analyses find no effect.

+Individuals who are highly proficient in two or more languages have been reported to have a certain very marginally enhanced or no different executive function, and older onset for dementia.
 More recently, however, this claim has come under strong criticism with repeated failures to replicate.
-One possible reason for this discrepancy is that bilingualism is rich and diverse; bilingualism can take different forms according to the context and geographic location in which it is studied.

 Yet, many prior studies do not reliably quantify samples of bilinguals under investigation.
 An emerging perspective is that studies on bilingual and multilingual cognitive abilities need to account for validated and granular quantifications of language experience in order to identify boundary conditions of possible cognitive effects.

 Auditory ability

 Bilingual and multilingual individuals are shown to have superior auditory processing abilities compared to monolingual individuals.
 Several investigations have compared auditory processing abilities of monolingual and bilingual individuals using tasks such as gap detection, temporal ordering, pitch pattern recognition etc. In general, results of studies have reported superior performance among bilingual and multilingual individuals.
-Further, among bilingual individuals, the level of proficiency in the second language was also reported to have an influence on the auditory processing abilities.
+Furthermore, among bilingual individuals, one's level of proficiency in one's second language was also reported to influence auditory processing abilities.

 Economic benefits

 Bilinguals might have important labor market advantages over monolingual individuals as bilingual people can carry out duties that monolinguals cannot, such as interacting with customers who only speak a minority language.
 A study in Switzerland has found that multilingualism is positively correlated with an individual's salary, the productivity of firms, and the gross domestic production (GDP); the authors state that Switzerland's GDP is augmented by 10% by multilingualism.
-A study in the United States by Agirdag found that bilingualism has substantial economic benefits as bilingual persons were found to have around $3,000 per year more salary than monolinguals.
+A study in the United States by O. Agirdag found that bilingualism has substantial economic benefits, as bilingual people were found to earn around $3,000 more per year in salary than monolinguals.